Codiyampa/mycompany-shop-frontend/README.md

 * Firefox 54 (Mar 2017)
 * Safari 10 (Jul 2016)
 * Opera 55 (Aug 2018)
-* Browser screen width bigger than 750px

-### Currently Not Supported
-* Browser screen width smaller than 750px (2 menus need an adaption for mobile screen, this will be done in a further commit).

 ## Installation
 * You need node.js and npm installed on your development environment